istraka/redhat-mw-cloud-quickstart/jboss-eap-clustered-rhel8-VMSS/README.md

 ## Deployment Steps

 Build your environment with EAP 7.2 on top of RHEL 8.0 which is added to the backend pool of the Load Balancer on Azure in a few simple steps:
-1. Launch the Template by click on Deploy to Azure button.
+1. Launch the Template by clicking Deploy to Azure button.
-2. Fill in the following parameter values.
-Then accept the terms and condition before clicking on Purchase.
+2. Fill in the following parameter values and accept the terms and condition before clicking on Purchase.

     - **Subscription** - Choose the right subscription where you would like to deploy.